-A. Area History and Project Description
+A. Project Description and Area History

-The applicant proposes to construct a 30 foot high, two-story, 2,614 square foot single family residence on a vacant lot in the Venice Canals neighborhood (Exhibits #1-3).
-An attached two-car garage and a large driveway apron provide space to park three vehicles on the site (Exhibit #2).

-The project site is a 2,850 square foot lot on the north bank of Sherman Canal in the Venice Canals residential area (Exhibit #2).
+The applicant proposes to remodel and enlarge an existing two-story, 1,406 square foot single family residence located on the north bank of Linnie Canal in the Venice Canals neighborhood (Exhibit #2).
+The resulting residence will be a three-level, 30 foot high, 2,471 square foot single family residence (Exhibits #3&4).
+The existing attached two-car garage will be retained within the proposed project.
+The project site is a 2,850 square foot lot in the Venice Canals residential area.
 The neighborhood is comprised of both old and new one, two and three-story single family residences, and a few non-conforming duplexes.